-- PGW and RSW are dense waters due to their anomalously high salt content.
-As revealed by in situ observations, the filaments of PGW are pulled off the coast by mesoscale eddies and break into submesoscale eddies containing PGW.
-In this section, we examine the capability of the submesoscale vortices to carry a passive tracer.
+5 We examine the capability of the submesoscale vortices to carry a tracer, such as the anomalously high salt content associated with the Persian Gulf Water and the Red Sea Water.
 To do so, we release about 10,000 Lagrangian particles into the two SCVs of Figures 8 and 9, at their birth (i.e. at day 79 for the cyclone and at day 17 for the anticyclone).

-Figure 10 shows the mean squared distance between particles and their center of mass ($\langle D^2(t) \rangle$) vs the age of particles. - The results exhibit two regimes.
+Figure 10 shows the mean squared distance between particles and their center of mass ( $\langle D^2(t) \rangle$ ) vs the age of particles.

+The results exhibit two regimes.
 The first regime is associated with a fairly linear trend of the root mean square distance with time.
-For short times, a dispersion coefficient κ can be found via:
+For short times, a dispersion coefficient $\kappa$ can be found via :